ethereum/ethereum-org-website/src/content/desci/index.md

 Studies have shown that grant review panels do a poor job of selecting high quality projects.
 The same proposals given to different panels have wildly different outcomes.
 As funding has become more scarce it has concentrated into a smaller pool of more senior researchers with more intellectually conservative projects.
 The effect has been to create a hyper-competitive funding landscape, entrenching perverse incentive and stifling innovation.

 Web3 has the potential to disrupt this broken funding model by experimenting with different incentive models developed by DAOs and web3 broadly.
-Retroactive public goods funding, quadratic voting and donating, DAO governance, tokenized incentive structures are some of the web3 tools that could revolutionize science funding.
+[Retroactive public goods funding](https://medium.com/ethereum-optimism/retroactive-public-goods-funding-33c9b7d00f0c), [quadratic funding](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2003531), [DAO governance](https://www.antler.co/blog/daos-and-web3-governance) and [tokenized incentive structures](https://cdixon.org/2017/05/27/crypto-tokens-a-breakthrough-in-open-network-design) are some of the web3 tools that could revolutionize science funding.

 ## IP Ownership and Development

 Intellectual property (IP) is a big problem in traditional science.
 From being stuck in universities or unused in biotechs, to being notoriously hard to value.
-However, ownership of digital assets (such as scientific data or articles) is something Web3 does exceptionally well using NFTs.
+However, ownership of digital assets (such as scientific data or articles) is something Web3 does exceptionally well using [NFTs](/nft).

 The same way that NFTs can pass revenue for future transactions back to the original creator, you can establish transparent value attribution chains to reward researchers, governing bodies (like DAOs), or even the subjects whose data is collected.

-IP-NFTs can also function as a key to a decentralized data repository of the research experiments being undertaken, and plug into NFT and DeFi financialization (from fractionalization to lending pools and value appraisal).
-It also allows for natively onchain entities such as DAOs like VitaDAO to hold research directly on-chain.
+IP-NFTs can also function as a key to a decentralized data repository of the research experiments being undertaken, and plug into NFT and [DeFi](/defi) financialization (from fractionalization to lending pools and value appraisal).
+It also allows for natively onchain entities such as DAOs like [VitaDAO](https://www.vitadao.com/) to hold research directly on-chain.

 ## Data Storage, Access and Architecture

 Scientific data can be made vastly more accessible using Web3 patterns, and distributed storage will enable research to survive cataclysmic events.

-The starting point must be a system that can function without a human in the loop, where instead of key resources being gated by email validation or expensive corporate subscriptions, access can be granted to any decentralized identity holding the right verifiable credentials.
-This allows sensitive data to be securely replicated by trusted parties, enabling redundancy and censorship resistance, the reproduction of results, and even the ability for multiple parties to collaborate and add new data to the dataset.
-Confidential computing methods like compute-to-data provide alternative access mechanisms to raw data replication, creating Trusted Research Environments for the most sensitive data.
+The starting point must be a system that can be accessed by any decentralized identity holding the right verifiable credentials.
+This allows sensitive data to be securely replicated by trusted parties, enabling redundancy and censorship resistance, reproduction of results, and even the ability for multiple parties to collaborate and add new data to the dataset.
+Confidential computing methods like [compute-to-data](https://7wdata.be/predictive-analytics/compute-to-data-using-blockchain-to-decentralize-data-science-and-ai-with-the-ocean-protocol) provide alternative access mechanisms to raw data replication, creating Trusted Research Environments for the most sensitive data.

 Flexible Web3 data solutions support the scenarios above in addition to providing the foundation for truly Open Science, where public goods can be created that have no access permissions and no fees.
 Web3 Public Data solutions such as IPFS, Arweave and Filecoin are optimized for decentralization. dClimate, for example, provides universal access to climate and weather data, including from weather stations and predictive climate models.